 To be likable it’s commonly advised to ‘be a good listener’ and to be unpretentious and humble, yet this does not explain the apparent success and likability or aura of people who embody the exact opposite of those traits (e.g. Donald Trump and Andrew Tate), who have tons of followers, and evidently many people who do like them.
 Elon Musk has the most popular account on Twitter/X, yet ‘humble’ or ‘good listener’ are not among the most common adjectives one reaches for when describing him.
 I think it’s more like, if you have not yet built a reputation then you have to be humble.
 Once you gain a reputation for results, then you can skirt these rules to some extent, as Elon does.
 Or if you are incontrovertibly correct ( in the context of disputing a factual inaccuracy), then you can be more assertive about it.
 But if you’re neither right nor likable, then you’re in the worst possible place to be, as discussed earlier.
 This goes to show the difficulty or impreciseness of understanding likability, yet it’s invaluable.
 I think also some people exude certain negative vibes that are repellent, and it’s hard to quantify why this is, which also makes the problem hard to fix.

 On the other extreme, Paul Krugman is an example of a poor communicator of ideas, by being too unlikable that it detracts from the substance of his arguments.
 The very mention of his name elicits a sort of mental block or dismissal (e.g. memes or jokes about the internet being as relevant as the fax machine) that makes it impossible to address his ideas at any depth, and I believe that this was his own doing.
 It’s one thing to believe you’re right based on the evidence brought forth, but it entirely another to lay claim to an unearned moral superiority by caricaturing your opponents in the worst possible light.
 Perhaps Dr. Krugman is more successful if we go by objective accomplishments or accolades, but the likes of Thomas Sowell, Glenn Lowry, and John McWhorter are far more effective communicators of their ideas.
-Colin Powell was not the smartest person in the room, but being an effective communicator was chosen to present the case for the Iraq War.
+Colin Powell was not the smartest person in the room, but being an effective communicator was chosen to present the case for the Iraq War to the United Nations Security Council.

+Tied in importance with likability is accuracy or correctness.
 Correctness is necessary, as factual inaccuracies can not only undermine the premise of the opinion, but also erode credibility in the eyes of the recipient.
 Inaccuracies can also detract attention away from the rest of the message, which may otherwise be correct and reasonable, yet is doomed by the inaccuracy and making a poor first impression as a result.
 It’s not uncommon on Reddit (but this probably applies to any community with a smart, discriminating audience) to see a comment or a post which tries to make a broader point, but has some inaccuracies, and replies which correct the inaccuracies but otherwise add nothing else to the discussion get more up-votes than the original comment (the kill-shot rebuttal).

 Above is an example on Reddit’s /r/math, in which a correction that complex numbers preceded complex analysis has three times more upvotes than the broader (and also correct) point that complex analysis didn’t exist.
 This pattern of voting seems pedantic–as the broader point still stands–but it shows the necessity of accuracy.
 An otherwise correct point is doomed to being overlooked or rebuked if it contains an inaccuracy, so you have to get it 100% right 100% of the time.